Models of Software Development Life Cycle

 The disadvantages of the agile model are as follows –

-• It is not work for small projects.
+• It does not work for small projects.

-• It requires expert persons to take important decisions in the meeting
+• It requires expert persons to make important decisions in the meeting.

-• Cost is slightly more as compared to waterfall or interactive model.
+• Cost is slightly more as compared to a waterfall or interactive model.

-• If the project manager is not clear about the requirements then the project can go out off way.
+• If the project manager is not clear about the requirements, then the project can go out of the way.

 Importance of Software Development Life Cycle

-The models of software development life cycle are very much important to develop a software or application.
-The main importance of software development process is that it provides full control of the software development and also ensures that the developed software meets the customer’s requirements.
+The models of software development life cycle are very important to developing software or applications.
+The main importance of the software development process is that it provides full control of the software development and ensures that the developed software meets the customer’s requirements.

-However, the others importance’s models of SDLC are as follows:
+However, the other important models of SDLC are as follows:

-• It provides goals and deliverable of the software.
+• It provides the goals and deliverables of the software.

-• Customer requirements are find out at early stage.
+• Customer requirements are found at an early stage.

 • To find out the bugs and errors in the software before implementation.

-• It ensures that the software will be timely delivery to the customer.
+• It ensures that the software will be delivered to the customer.

-• SDLC model provides a guideline to develop a software.
+• The SDLC model provides a guideline for developing software.

 • It ensures the security of the software.